bruhathisp/dsa_java/servlet and jsp/Introduction.md

 Here's a simple summary:

+#*Dynamic Web Pages*
-*Dynamic Web Pages* are pages that are created on the spot when a user asks for them.
+are pages that are created on the spot when a user asks for them.
 They are not pre-made and change based on what the user needs.

+#*Web Containers*
-*Web Containers* are like assistants for the server.
+are like assistants for the server.
 They receive requests from users and help generate the right responses.

+#*Servlets*
-*Servlets* are special code files that the server uses to understand and process user requests.
+are special code files that the server uses to understand and process user requests.
 They create the dynamic content for the web pages.

+#*Deployment Descriptor (web.xml)*
-*Deployment Descriptor (web.xml)* is a file that helps the server know which servlet to use for different requests.
+is a file that helps the server know which servlet to use for different requests.

+#URL stands for "Uniform Resource Locator."
+It is a reference or an address used to access resources on the internet.
+URLs are used to identify and locate specific web pages, files, images, videos, and other resources hosted on web servers.
+They are essential for navigating the World Wide Web and are typically entered into a web browser's address bar to access a specific webpage or resource.
 In a nutshell, when you ask for a dynamic web page, the server uses servlets and a web container to create the page just for you!